AlwynBarry/blocks4cs/readme.txt

   You should see the block populate with events in the editor straightaway

-  You can adjust the number of future events you need in a page or post.

-  You can also only show featured events by selecting that toggle.
+  You can ude the various parameters in the side bar to refine your search for events - see below for the many options

   Because your calendar will have _many_ events, we can limit the number of events which are returned using the Number Of Events attribute